bram2202/esp8266-dsmr/README.md

 | 4 | N.C. | N.C. |
 | 5 | Data | 5 (Data)|
 | 6 | Power GND | 6 (GND) |

+## Known issues
+- If the level shifter inverter is connected, it's impossible to flash the firmware.<br>
+Pin RX is used, disconnect the pin to flash new firmware.
+- Some DSMR cannot deliver enough power to run the Wemos stably.<br> Connect a 5V usb supply to fix this.